mikelevins/bard/0.4/doc/bard.md

 In languages that don't support polymorphic functions, you would either have to write append as a special form, or you'd have to have two different functions.
 In Bard, the **append** function examines its arguments and chooses the appropriate **method** for the arguments it received.
 Furthermore, Bard provides tools you can use to add new methods, so that `append` can work on new types.

+### Function signatures

+Bard prints functions using a notation known as a **function signature**.
+Here's an example:

+    bard> *
+    (-> Number & -> Number)

+The symbol `*` is the name of Bard's multiplication function.
+When we type it at the prompt, Bard looks up the function and prints it.
+The expression that it printed in the example is the function signature for the multiplication function.

+A function signature's format  is like this:

+    (-> input-type... -> output-type...)

+There can be any number of input types (even zero) and any number of output types (even zero).
+The following are all valid function signatures:

+    (-> ->)
+    (-> Number -> Number)
+    (-> Anything -> <boolean>)
+    (-> Number Number -> <boolean>)

+The first one means the function accepts no input arguments and returns nothing.
+The last one means the function accepts two arguments, both instances of `Number`, and returns one result, an instance of `<boolean>`.

+A function signature does no uniquely identify a function.
+For example many different functions could have the signature `(-> Number Number -> Number)`; addition functions, multiplication functions, and so on.
+There is a way to uniquely identify a function--or any value--in Bard; we'll come to that presently.
+Function signatures just identify the inputs and outputs of a function.

+Besides the arrows and the input and output types, there are a couple of other symbols that can appear in a signature:

+* `&` is used to indicate that more inputs or outputs are allowed
+*  `*` means that zero or more of the preceding form are allowed

+In addition, two other conventions are used:

+* if a symbol in lowercase appears in a function signature, and it's not the name of a type, then it indicates a variable that appears in a macro or special form.
+* if parenthses appear in a signature, then they indicate parentheses that must appear in a macor or special form.

+As an example, the special form `handle` looks like this:

+    (handle (err (display "An error occurred: " err)) (do-awesome-stuff)
+      (do-more-awesome-stuff)
+      (do-ordinary-stuff-too))

+`handle` wraps some expressions and provides some code to be executed if an error or other unusual condition is signaled.
+In this example, if any error or other condition is signaled in the body then `handle` captures the condition, binds it to `err`, and then transfers control to the expression after `err`.

+Here's the signature for this special form:

+    (-> (var &) & -> &)

+The signature means that `handle` requires its first argument to be a list that starts with a variable name.
+The elements of that list after the variable name can be any number of expressions (that's what the `&` means).
+After the list with the variable name, any number of expressions may follow.
+Finally, the `handle` form may returns any number of values.

+Here's an example of a hypothetical function that can accept any number of arguments as long as they are all Numbers, and that can return any number of arguments of any type:

+    (-> Number * -> &)

 ## Reference

 ### Built-in classes